ZhengtongYan/Hands-on-Session-2-of-DW-BI-Course-2022-Spring/README.md

 SET graph_path = unibench_graph;
 ```

-**Step 2:** Open a new terminal and change the directory of "m3d.dmp" file, then input the following command to import the "m3d.dmp" dataset:
+**Step 2:** Open a new terminal and change the directory to the one of "m3d.dmp" file, then input the following command to import the "m3d.dmp" dataset:
 ```SQL
 pg_restore -d unibench_m3d -U agens -O -w -v m3d.dmp
 ```